ReviewMyContract.aiReview My Contract

 What to Do

 The FAQ reveals the critical practical principle: limitation of liability clauses survive breach, apply regardless of foreseeable harm, and protect only the contracting parties (not third parties).
-Build your risk management strategy on three pillars: (1) negotiate appropriate carve-outs before signing; (2) maintain your own insurance (cyber liability, business interruption) to cover the gap between the LOL cap and your realistic exposure; and (3) diversify operational dependencies so that no single vendor failure can cause catastrophic harm that exceeds both the LOL cap and your insurance coverage.
+Build your risk management strategy on three pillars: (1) negotiate appropriate carve-outs before signing; (2) maintain your own insurance (cyber liability, business interruption) to cover the gap between the LOL cap and your realistic exposure; and (3) diversify operational dependencies so that no single vendor failure can cause catastrophic harm exceeding both the LOL cap and your insurance coverage.

 Does your contract have a limitation of liability clause?